Ojay97-hub/The-Winchester/README.md

 2) W3C CSS - 100% validated with no issues.

 ### FUNCTIONALITY

+Below are the predominant website functions I would expect to work.
+I carried out testing and results are as follows:

 | FUNCTION | ITEM | RESULT |
 | ----------- | ----------- | ------